Attempted coup foiled in Haiti: justice minister

 In recent years, angry Haitians have demonstrated against what they call rampant government corruption and unchecked crime by gangs.

-In a letter Friday to the UN mission in Haiti, a dozen or so human rights and women's advocacy groups faulted it for providing technical and logistical support for the president's plans to hold a constitutional reform referendum in April, then presidential and legislative elections.
+In a letter Friday to the United Nations mission in Haiti, several human rights and women's advocacy groups faulted it for providing technical and logistical support for Moise's plans to hold a constitutional reform referendum in April followed by presidential and legislative elections.

 "The United Nations must under no circumstances support President Jovenel Moise in his anti-democratic plans," the letter stated.